githedgehog/docs/docs/vlab/demo.md

 ## Peering VPCs and testing connectivity

-To enable connectivity between the VPCs, you need to peer them using `kubectl fabric vpc peer` command:
+To enable connectivity between the VPCs, peer them using `kubectl fabric vpc peer`:

 ```console
 core@control-1 ~ $ kubectl fabric vpc peer --vpc vpc-1 --vpc vpc-2
 07:04:58 INF VPCPeering created name=vpc-1--vpc-2
 ```

 Make sure to wait until the peering is applied to the switches using `kubectl get agents` command.
-After that you can test connectivity between the servers again:
+After that, you can test connectivity between the servers again:

 ```console